Kozea/Radicale/pages/user_documentation.rst

   certificate = /etc/apache2/ssl/server.crt
   # SSL private key
   key = /etc/apache2/ssl/server.key
+  # SSL Protocol used.
+See python's ssl module for available values
+  protocol = PROTOCOL_SSLv23
+  # Ciphers available.
+See python's ssl module for available ciphers
+  ciphers =
   # Reverse DNS to resolve client address in logs
   dns_lookup = True
   # Root URL of Radicale (starting and ending with a slash)
   base_prefix = /
+  # Possibility to allow URLs cleaned by a HTTP server, without the base_prefix
+  can_skip_base_prefix = False
   # Message displayed in the client when a password is needed
-  realm = Radicale - Password Required lol
+  realm = Radicale - Password Required

   [encoding]